DEFRA/gwa-notification-sender/ContactListBlobTrigger/README.md

 this _shouldn't_ be a problem.
 If it transpires this is not the case some rework would be required to ensure the message sends were queued in order and did not exceed sending batches more than once per minute.

+### Batch sizes and gaps

+Through trial and error the batch size and gaps between them was settled on as 2.5K messages every 90 seconds with a 30 second initial buffer to allow the processing of the first batch to be completed before the second batch begins.
+Smaller batch sizes being sent more frequently were tested down to 1.2K messages every 32 seconds and several batch sizes using 65+ second gaps.
+However, using a longer gap proved to be more successful at not hitting rate limits.